Maldives defence minister says country's relationship with India today is stronger than ever | Law-Order

 ''We wish India all the best in its efforts to build an 'Atmanirbhar India', a beacon of self-reliance and a hinge of stability in our neighbourhood and beyond,'' Didi said.

-The defence conclave was held at the Constitution Club of India here and attended by various defence experts and military attaches of various foreign countries, among others.
+The defence conclave was held at the Constitution Club of India here and attended by defence experts, industry leaders and military attaches of various foreign countries among others.

 Defence Secretary of Sri Lanka Gen (retd) Kamal Gunaratne also sent a video message for the event, while Defence Secretary Ajay Kumar joined via a video link from Bengaluru.